Skip to Main Content

 How Long Should You Process Mid-Lengths?

 Your hair at mid-length has had more exposure to the sun and environmental stressors, not to mention heat styling, etc. The mid-length of hair is a bit more porous, meaning the hair shaft is more open to receiving color than your roots.
-If you're coloring for the first time, or are changing your shade, then after you've let your roots process, gradually comb the color down through your hair, adding more color to the mid-lengths and ends as needed.
+If you're coloring hair at home for the first time, or are changing your shade, then after you've let your roots process, gradually comb the color down through your hair, adding more color to the mid-lengths and ends as needed.
 If you are simply re-coloring your hair with the same shade, only apply the permanent color to your roots.
 If you think your mid-lengths and ends need a color refresh, use a gloss to boost color and add intense shine.

 How Long Should You Process Ends?